How To Edit Your WordPress User Profile

 You can, however, change your username if you know how to edit your WordPress database.

-You can also change the username from your WordPress Admin area using an easier method that requires no messing with code or modifying your WordPress database.
+You can also change your username from your WordPress Admin area using a simpler method that requires no messing with code or editing your WP database.

 Changing your username will affect your login, as this username is required for logging into your site!